ITR Season 2025 Banner

 Market Capitalisation to GDP Ratio = (Value of all listed stocks in a country) / (GDP of the country) * 100

-• Market capitalisation to GDP Ratio, called the Buffett Indicator, shows the stock market valuation at any time.
+The market capitalisation to GDP Ratio, the Buffett Indicator, shows the stock market valuation at any time.

-• If the Buffett Indicator is high, it shows that companies’ output is low compared to their valuations on the stock market.
+If the Buffett Indicator is high, companies’ output is low compared to their stock market valuations.

-• Suppose the Buffett Indicator moves far ahead of its long-term averages; it signals a likely market correction as optimism levels are too high among market participants.
+Suppose the Buffett Indicator moves far ahead of its long-term averages; this signals a likely market correction as optimism levels among market participants are too high.

 What are the limitations of the Buffett Indicator?

 The stock market considers the value of all listed companies in India.
-However, Gross Domestic Product considers the value of all income, including unlisted private firms, MSMEs, small businesses, government companies etc. Hence, Buffett Indicator is unreliable as it only looks at listed companies when determining total stock capitalisation.
+However, Gross Domestic Product is the value of all income, including unlisted private firms, MSMEs, small businesses, government companies, etc. Hence, the Buffett Indicator is unreliable as it only considers listed companies when determining total stock capitalisation.

 Conclusion: